On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Analytic compactification

 \item

 \end{enumerate} By standard iteration, there is a unique solution to the system \eqref{fixedpteq} such that:

-In the following $\mathbb{D}_R=\{\zeta\in\mathbb{C}; |\zeta|\le R\}$ denotes the closed disc of radius R with center 0, and $\mathbb{D}_R^{*}=\{\zeta\in\mathbb{C}; 0<|\zeta|\le R\}$ denotes the punctured closed disc.
-We need to show that the map $\zeta\mapsto z$ gives a coordinate chart for $\zeta\in\mathbb{D}_R^n$ when $R$ is sufficiently small.
+In the following $\bB_R=\{\zeta\in\mathbb{C}; |\zeta|\le R\}$ denotes the closed disc of radius R with center 0, and $\bD_R^{*}=\{\zeta\in\mathbb{C}; 0<|\zeta|\le R\}$ denotes the punctured closed disc.
+We need to show that the map $\zeta\mapsto z$ gives a coordinate chart for $\zeta\in\bD_R^n$ when $R$ is sufficiently small.
 First note that $\{z^i(\zeta)\}$ is identity for $\zeta^1=0$ and is H\"{o}lder continuous on $\{\zeta^1=0\}$.
-Secondly on $\mathbb{U}_R=\mathbb{D}_R^*\times\mathbb{D}_R^{n-1}$, consider the Jacobian
+Secondly on $\mathbb{U}_R=\bD_R^*\times\bD_R^{n-1}$, consider the Jacobian

-By the similar argument as that in the proof Lemma \ref{phiord}, it's easy to see that $\mathbb{J}$ is invertible if $R$ is very small.
+By the similar argument for obtaining \eqref{invertible}, it's easy to see that $\mathbb{J}$ is invertible if $R$ is very small.
 So on $\mathbb{U}_R$, $\zeta\mapsto z$ is a local diffeomorphism to its image.
 We just need to show that it's an injective map and hence a homeomorphism.

 To do this, we decompose the coordinate change in \eqref{asymp1} into two steps.
 First we let

 Since the Jacobian matrix is invertible and $C^{\nu}$, the map is a $C^{1,\nu}$-diffeomorphism and is clearly a change of coordinates.
 We can express $\zeta$ in terms of $y$ to get: